OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 This guide shows you how best to version your builds and packages in Azure DevOps, when using the recommended [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.

-## Build numbers in Team Build
+## Build numbers in Azure DevOps

-In Team Build (the build system in Azure DevOps), build numbers may be in a format that doesn't represent a valid SemVer number.
+In Azure DevOps, build numbers may be in a format that doesn't represent a valid SemVer number.

 For example, Microsoft's [Build Number format documentation](https://www.visualstudio.com/en-gb/docs/build/define/general#build-number-format) gives an example: `$(TeamProject)_$(BuildDefinitionName)_$(SourceBranchName)_$(Date:yyyyMMdd)$(Rev:.r)` will result in a version number like `Fabrikam_CIBuild_main_20090805.2`.